FREE Job Readiness Training FOR THE COMMUNITY

 Our free workshops for the community last two hours and begin promptly at 3:00 p.m.

-Spring 2014 Free Workshop DatesOur free workshops are held the first Wednesday of the month.
-Our spring and summer 2014 dates are:
+2015 Free Workshop DatesOur free workshops are usually held the first Wednesday of the month.
+Our winter and spring 2015 dates are:

 To reserve your seat, call 212-851-1551 or email us at email@example.com today.